panada/app/README.md

 ### Cache

-Here's an example how to use session:
+Here's an example how to use cache:

 ```php
 <?php